yowainwright/yowainwright.github.io/drafts/2017-09-17-code-etiquette.md

 - story
 ---

-Code Etiquette is not discussed with the a quarter of the level of scrutiny that code is.
-The reasons for this are curious because it affects learning, code quality, relationships, and self confidence.
-As code is logical in nature, it is easy to pin point where something is wrong or could be improved.
-When the human condition is added to defining logic, feelings get hurt and people are not focused on learning on sharing ideas.
+Code Etiquette is not discussed with a quarter of the level of scrutiny that code is within the engineering community.
+Code etiquette affects learning, code quality, relationships, and self confidence.
+As code is logical in nature, it is easy to pin point code that is incorrect or could be improved.
+The human condition when looking at and discussing something that is logical (code), feelings get hurt and humans loose focus on learning and collaboration.
+This post boils down feelings mixing with discussing code to the words **code etiquette**.

-There is no easy way to improve code etiquette because of the human condition and codes ability to accentaite things that could be improved.
+Improving code etiquette, because of the human condition, is difficult.

 ---